convertigo/convertigo/docker/README.md

 # What is Convertigo Low Code Platform ?

-Convertigo is an open source fullstack Low Code & No Code platform.
+Convertigo is an open source fullstack AI driven Low Code & No Code platform.
 The platform is used to build Enterprise Web & Mobile apps in a few days.
 Convertigo platform is composed of several components:

 1.	**Convertigo Server**: The back-end server part.
 Handles back-end connectors, micro-services execution, offline data device synchronization and serves Web & Mobile Web apps.
 Runs as a Docker container with the `convertigo` image
-2.	**Convertigo Studio**: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program Back-end micro-services workflows and use the "Mobile Builder" edition to build Mobile & Web apps UIs in a MXDP (Multi eXperience Development Platform) Low code mode.
+2.	**Convertigo Studio**: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program Back-end micro-services workflows and use the "Mobile Builder" edition to build Mobile & Web apps UIs with AI assistance Low code mode.
 Can be directly downloaded from [Convertigo](https://www.convertigo.com/get-started-page)
 3.	**Convertigo NoCode Studio**: The No Code App Builder to build form based apps as PWAs or Web applications with a Web Based NoCode studio intented for non technical developpers (Citizen Developpers)

-Convertigo Community edition brought to you by Convertigo SA (Paris & San Francisco).
-The platform is currently used by more than 100K developers worldwide, building enterprise class mobile apps.
+Convertigo Community edition brought to you by Convertigo SA.
+The platform is currently used by more than 150K developers worldwide, building enterprise class business apps.

 > [www.convertigo.com](https://www.convertigo.com)